 true, you cannot set instance or

-project metadata to enable serial port output logging to Stackdriver for any
+project metadata to enable serial port output logging to Cloud Logging for

 Viewing serial port output